April 28, 2014

 Are you considering buying property in the near future?
 If so, while it may seem easy and advantageous to apply for a home loan through the lending institution you currently deal with, this isn’t necessarily the best route to take.

-With interest rates at their lowest, and Australia’s lenders offering innovative and sharply priced home loans, there are many good reasons to shop around and consider a range of loan and lender options.
+With interest rates hovering around record lows, and Australia’s lenders offering innovative and sharply priced home loans, there are many good reasons to shop around and consider a range of loan and lender options.

 A professional mortgage broker can help borrowers compare loans from a wide range of lenders based on the loans’ interest rate, fees, features, flexibility, and the lenders’ customer service performance.

 “While it may be easier for a borrower to apply for a loan through the lender they already have a relationship with, it is not always the most prudent decision,” she said.

 “It is important borrowers don’t put all of their eggs in one lender’s basket, but rather hunt around for a mortgage product that is ideally suited to their needs both now and into the future.”